NASA-PDS/feedback-widget/README.md

 Here are the steps for deploying the Feedback widget to your website on an Apache Web Server:

->> NOTE: These installation instructions assume the use of an Apache Web Server.
-The Feedback widget can be installed on other web servers, but the exact steps may differ depending upon the software and configuration.
+>> NOTE: These installation instructions assume the use of an Apache Web Server with PHP support.
+The Feedback widget can be installed on other web servers which have PHP enabled, but the exact steps may differ depending upon the software and configuration; web servers without PHP will not be able to install the Feedback widget ([#9](../../issues/9)).

 1. [Register](#register) with Engineering Node if you have not already.